a depiction of the demon Amaymon (based on the medieval descriptions)

 Who or What is Amaymon?

 Amaymon is one of the four Great Kings of Hell mentioned in various Goetic and Solomonic grimoires, a tradition of ceremonial magic texts focused on the conjuration of spirits.
+His main role is as a ruler of one of the four main directions in the demonic hierarchy.
+He is usually linked to the East, where he rules over a large part of the infernal world and commands many spirits.

 “Amaymon” Meaning